-Grand Targhee Resort is seeking approval for a major and problematic expansion proposed in their 2018 Master Development Plan.
+Grand Targhee Resort is seeking approval for a major expansion proposed in their 2018 Master Development Plan.
 The Caribou-Targhee National Forest (CTNF) is evaluating the proposal through an Environmental Impact Statement (EIS) as a part of the National Environmental Policy Act (NEPA) process.
 The proposal would impact the local wildlife, public lands, economy, housing, and community of Teton County WY and Teton Valley ID.
 Targhee is proposing ~900 acres of boundary expansion towards the Jedediah Smith Wilderness Area, which is critical habitat for isolated populations of bighorn sheep and grizzly bears and within the Canada lynx area of influence.
 The expansion would more than double the amount of skier capacity (from 3,000 to ~6,200 skiers/day) and compound pressure on housing, transportation, emergency and medical responders, local infrastructure, and natural resources…

 …but this expansion is not inevitable.